Adam Levine: Television, film and media

+The contestants of his team who won in the series are Javier Colon (season 1), Tessanne Chin (season 5), Jordan Smith (season 9), and Alexia Jayy (season 29), respectively.

 In 2012, Levine appeared as a recurring character in American Horror Story: Asylum, the second season of the television series American Horror Story.
 He plays Leo Morrison, a newly-wed photographer visiting modern-day Briarcliff Manor, an insane asylum, on honeymoon with his wife, played by Jenna Dewan.
 The scenes were shot around his band's summer touring schedule.
 In an interview with E!, he said of his role: "It sounded like so much fun and that's why I wanted to do it ... this sounds, like, hysterical, funny, dark and cool and right up my alley".
 However, he admitted to not being a fan of the show nor horror genre in general, stating he didn't watch the episodes because "it's just so weird and disturbing".

 In June 2012, Levine was cast in the musical romance-drama film Begin Again (originally titled Can a Song Save Your Life?).
 The film was directed by John Carney and Keira Knightley and Mark Ruffalo acted in the lead roles.
 In it, he plays Dave Kohl, Knightley's songwriting partner and former boyfriend of five years, who leaves her behind on finding success in the music industry.
 The film premiered at the 2013 Toronto International Film Festival to generally favorable reviews from critics.

 In November 2013, Levine was named People magazine's Sexiest Man Alive, becoming the first singer and the second non-actor (after John F. Kennedy Jr.) to claim the title.
 He was ranked No. 41 on Glamour's "Sexiest Men of 2012" list.
 In 2008, he appeared on People's "Single and Sexy Men" list.
 He was elected TV's Most Crushworthy Male Reality Host/Judge in a poll held by Zap2it.
 In April 2012, Shalom Life ranked him Number 7 on its list of "Top 50 Hottest Jewish men in the world".
 Levine stripped naked for testicular cancer awareness for a centerfold in Cosmopolitan UK's February 2011 issue.